Penguinbeanie/database_assigment_airtraffic/README.md

 ## Database Schema

-The database will consist of six primary tables, with linkages defined by the IATA/ICAO codes and common text fields (`City`, `Country`).
+The database will consist of six primary tables.
+The linkages are defined by aviation codes (IATA/ICAO) and geographical names.

 ### Core Aviation Tables (4)